Are you a property investor

 - You need to be set up correctly for asset protection and tax.
 GRA are experts in this field, and can help you structure your investments in a way that minimises your exposure to risk and maximises your returns.

-- This includes forming LTCs, trusts or whatever is the recommended structure.
+- This includes forming companies, trusts or whatever is the recommended structure.
 Read more about the asset planning process here.

-- This includes looking at your business affairs, and the way business structures interact with property structures.
+- We also look at your business affairs, and the way business structures interact with property structures.

 - We assist with trust creation, management and estate planning as part of the process.
 Its not just about tax.